Tiskiel/php-vanilla-api-rest/README.md

 # Welcome to my API REST on PHP vanilla

-I opted for an archi ognon with repositories, services and controllers.
+I opted for a clean architecture with repositories, services, and controllers.
-I have limited the usage of libraries.
-I had challenge me to make a maximum in PHP vanilla.
+I have limited the use of external libraries, challenging myself to build as much as possible in vanilla PHP.
-About the tests, I used the Pest framework based to phpunit.
+For testing, I used the Pest framework, which is based on PHPUnit.

 ## How to use it

+Don't forget to set up your `.env` file based on the `.env.example.`

+Once all the steps below are completed, you need to make a `POST` request to `https://localhost:8000/login` to obtain a token.
+After that, you need to use the token, prefixed with `Bearer ` , and set the Authorization header.

 ### 1. Clone the repository